 Location: I've lived in Philadelphia since September 2014.
 I like it here.
 It's very walkable, there's some green space, and there's a supportive running scene.
 But I'm not, constitutionally, a city person.

 Research: I study how people build understanding through working with information.
 I started my PhD program in Fall 2014, and I'm currently working on my dissertation proposal.
-I am going to look at how artists learn through the process of creating a self-portrait.
+I am going to look at how artists build understanding through the process of creating a self-portrait.
 I plan to graduate in summer 2018.

 Guitar: I've monkeyed around on the guitar since about eighth grade, but I didn't practice with gusto until I started my PhD program.
 (Correlation?)
 I recently discovered a love for classical guitar, and now I'm working through the online lessons on Classical Guitar Corner.